 This book starts with high hopes for the future and the following conundrum: You’re in this game of civilization with players who have a diversity of values.
 Some values are complementary, some opposing, and some include the destruction of the playing field.
 As the game continues, rapid increase in technologies give everyone more power.
 If you hate civilization, your next move is easy.
 But if you love this game, and want to see it evolve over many iterations, you have a more complicated set of choices to make.

 Civilization is an inherited game shaped by those before you.
 If you’re happy your ancestors didn’t lock you into a future, should you leave everything up to future players?
 If only that was an option.
 Any move you make will affect the choices that future players have available to them.
 You must play your turn, and therefore, you must choose among games to pass on to future generations.
-By choosing intelligent voluntary cooperation, you can set the game of civilization upon a path of rapidly increasing intelligence serving a diversity of goals.
+By choosing strategies of intelligent voluntary cooperation, you can set the game of civilization upon a path of rapidly increasing intelligence serving a diversity of goals.

 Let’s look at a high level overview of what we later cover in depth.

 We begin by showing that goals differ across players of civilization.
 Each of us has subjective best guesses about the world.
 We disagree about what future state to move to and about how to get there.
 Some want to grow a pristine garden; others want to explore new worlds; others want to drive the pursuit of knowledge.
 These differences will become more apparent as players evolve.
 Some future players may have artificial minds.
 What they want may be very alien to human players.